Wavelet resolution and Sobolev regularity of Calder\'on-Zygmund operators on domains: Introduction

 Our Proposition \ref{paraproduct-main} yields $W^{k,p}(\Omega)$-boundedness of compressions in terms of a more general family of tree Carleson measure norms encoding the order of the polynomial $P$ in $T_\Omega P $.
 In combination with Theorem \ref{thm:main}, we then obtain a completely new testing type result for compressions, Theorem \ref{thm:compress} in \S\ref{sec:compress}, extending the scope of \cite{prats-tolsa} in several different directions.
 First, our compression theorem applies to global CZ operators $T$ whose paraproduct symbols belong to the necessary and sufficient Triebel-Lizorkin class, thus dropping any form of strong cancellation assumption \eqref{e:strong}.
 Second, it involves necessary and sufficient tree Carleson measure norms for all $k\geq 1$.
 Further, unlike those of \cite{prats-tolsa} our testing conditions do not subsume that the domain $\Omega$ be bounded.
-Lastly, they extend to the weighted Lebesgue setting.
-The Muckenhoupt-type weight classes $[w]_{A_p(\Omega^{\mathsf{sp}})}$ involved are in general necessary and sufficient, and coincide with the class $[w]_{A_p(\Omega)}$ when the geometry of $\Omega$ allows for the reverse H\"older property: see \S\ref{s:sparse}, in particular Remark \ref{r:rweight} for specifics.
-We send instead to Lemma \ref{l:worse} for the formal relationship of \cite[Thms.
-1.1, 1.2]{prats-tolsa} with our main results.
+Lastly, it extends to the weighted Sobolev spaces, for weights in the Muckenhoupt-type class $[w]_{\A_p(\Omega)}$.
+We send to Lemma \ref{l:worse} for the formal relationship of \cite[Thms.\ 1.1, 1.2]{prats-tolsa} with our main results.